jack828/esp32-logger/README.md

 ### EmonLib Patches

+If you decide against the submodule approach for the libraries, an want to use the IDE provided ones:

 To use the EmonLib library with the 12-bit ADC aboard the ESP32, you'll need to patch it.
  - Add the library using the board manager
  - Open the library in the editor of your choice (Neovim) and manually patch it